cu/blog/README.md

 ## The HTML way

 This is what we're left with.
-Carving out or ideas into stone tablets with a hammer and chisel.
+Carving out our ideas into stone tablets with a hammer and chisel.
 These are all of the permutations that I use:

 A regular image: